askirmas/cv/README.md

 Moscow Institute  of Physics and Technology.
 Moscow, Russia

-#### 1996 - 2006 Awardee of international and republic math olympiads
+#### 1996 - 2006 Awardee of international and republic Math olympiads

 Kharkiv Physics and Mathematics Lyceum #27.
 Kharkiv, Ukraine